lsh123/stats-rrdb/LANGUAGE.md

 		1 sec FOR 1 min, 10 sec FOR 1 hour, 10 mins FOR 1 month, 30 mins FOR 1 year

-* 	The SHOW METRICS statement prints the semi-colon (';') separated list of all the metrics' names that match the given pattern:
+* 	The SHOW METRICS statement prints matching the given pattern metrics' names one per line separated by eol (\n) character:

 		SHOW METRICS LIKE "<pattern>";